rohithsharma84/ibmi_query_runner/backend/UPGRADE_NOTES.md

 - **Node.js Version**: The application requires Node.js >= 16.0.0 (unchanged)
 - **ESLint Plugins**: If you need additional ESLint plugins in the future, ensure they support ESLint 9.x flat config format
-- **node-jt400**: Using version 2.0.2 which is available on your system and doesn't require Python 3.8+
+- **node-jt400**: Version 3.1.0 provides significant improvements over 2.0.2 with Python 3.9+ and Java 21 support
+- **System Configuration**: Python 3.9.21 and Java 21 are now properly configured on your IBM i system
-- **Python Compatibility**: If you upgrade Python to 3.8+ in the future, you can upgrade to node-jt400 v6.0.1 for additional features and improvements
+- **Future Upgrades**: You can consider upgrading to node-jt400 v6.0.1+ in the future for additional features